Master of Applied Statistics (M.A.S.)

 - STAT 508.
 Applied Data Mining and Statistical Learning (3).

 - STAT 510.
 Applied Time Series Analysis (3).

 - STAT 555 Statistical Analysis of Genomics Data

 In addition to the above degree requirements, all transfer students and concurrent degree students within Penn State are required to take at least 12 of the 30 credits after admission into the MAS program.

 The program at University Park can be completed in four semesters.

 That may be a Fall, Spring, Fall, Spring sequence or a Summer, Fall, Spring, Summer sequence, depending on the needs of the student.

 Online MAS Program at World Campus

 An outline of the World Campus Admissions process is available at:

-Before contacting, make sure to review our Student Resources section.
+Before contacting the Department of Statistics, please review our Student Resources section.